Wrestler adds to abuse allegations against university doctor

 “In my mind, he normalized what he was doing and made you think that was just a normal part of the procedure,” he said.
 “So why would you tell somebody?”

+Speaking to the AP on Friday, Bill Martin, who was Michigan’s athletic director from 2000 to 2010, said Anderson had not even been on his radar.

+“I actually never met him and never heard one word about him good, bad or indifferent,” Martin said in a telephone interview.

-Also Thursday, the university president apologized to “anyone who was harmed” by Anderson.
+On Thursday, the university’s president apologized to “anyone who was harmed” by Anderson.
 His comment came a day after the school announced that it had launched an investigation into Anderson’s behavior following abuse allegations from five former patients.

 Another former student, Gary Bailey, told the AP that Anderson dropped his pants and asked him to fondle his genitals in a medical exam during Bailey’s senior year in 1968 or 1969.
 Bailey said he filled out a complaint form to the University Health Service within a month or so, writing that the behavior was “inappropriate.”